agileadam/drush-git-db-backup/README.md

 * Git
 * Python (at least version 2.7)

+# Configuration
+The "--structure-tables-key=common" option will be used for the sql-dump operation.
+This means you can create a drushrc.php file to exclude data from certain tables.
+See http://drush.ws/examples/example.drushrc.php for more information.
+I suggest doing this per-site (create sites/all/drush/drushrc.php).

+If you don't want any tables to be skipped, either remove that line from my code, or empty the array in your drushrc.php file like this:

+<code>$options['structure-tables']['common'] = array();</code>

+If you want to exclude data from more than just the "common" tables (cache, watchdog, etc.), simply add table names to the array or create a new array and merge into the default.

 # Cronjobs
 One of the main reasons to use a script like this is to have automatic, daily git commits of Drupal site database changes.